• Skip to main content

 The percentage of members 18-75 years of age with diabetes (type 1 and type 2) whose most recent glycemic assessment (hemoglobin A1c [HbA1c] or glucose management indicator [GMI]) was >9% in the measurement year.

-The measure goal is for members to be non-compliant by having an HbA1c or GMI of less than 9% and being in good control.
-A lower rate indicates better performance.
+The measure goal is for members to be non-compliant by having an HbA1c or GMI of equal to or less than 9% and being in good control (a lower rate indicates better performance).

 ≥30 Eligible Linked Members